ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 - Saw other people inspired by my talk write their own (share tweet about her blog post)

 Building a personal brand https://medium.freecodecamp.org/building-your-personal-brand-as-a-new-web-developer-f6d4150fd217
+- it's for developers, but I think applies equally to data science.
+- disagree on blogging "light" but agree with this: Finally, try and remember that all your posts don’t have to be too technical.
+Even if you are a complete beginner, you will always have 1 day, 1 week or 1 month’s more experience than someone else.
+Someone will find value in what you have to say.
+- It can be worthwhile I think not just using it to have a presence and way of contact but to add value.
+Takes more time, but I think that time can also be learning time in this field.
+- It’s also a great way to break the ice and say a virtual “hello” before bumping into someone at an in-person conference or meet-up.